ubco-W2022T1-cosc301/project-group48/README.md

 **Please remember to update this section**

 - Person 1: one sentence about you!
-- Person 2: one sentence about you!
+- Person 2: Hi, my name is Manav Gupta and I love watching and playing basketball.
 - Person 3: one sentence about you!

 ## Images